zelo2/iTIMO/README.md

 ## Citation

-Please cite according to the paper information in `Itinerary_Modification-2.pdf` (this repository does not include finalized arXiv/DOI metadata).
+Please cite the iTIMO paper if you use this code or dataset.